 - 1. Compile the file adapter in adapters/file/src: - On UNIX-based systems: - a.
-Set the NDDSHOME environment variable as described in the RTI Data Distribution Service Getting Started Guide. - b.
+Set the NDDSHOME environment variable as described in the RTI Core Libraries and Utilities Getting Started Guide.1 - b.
 Enter:

 '''

-cd <RTI Routing Service installation directory>
+cd <Routing Service installation directory>

 cd adapters/file/make

-gmake -f Makefile.<arch>
+gmake -f Makefile.<architecture>

 '''

-The adapter shared library, libfileadapter.so, will be copied to <installation directory for RTI Routing Service>/bin/<architecture>.
+The adapter shared library, libfileadapter.so, will be copied to <installation directory for Routing Service>/bin/<architecture>.

 - On Windows systems: - a.
-Set the NDDSHOME environment variable as described in the RTI Data Distribution Service Getting Started Guide. - b.
+Set the NDDSHOME environment variable as described in the RTI Core Libraries and Utilities Getting Started Guide. - b.
 Open the Visual Studio solution under adapters/file/windows.
 If you are using Visual Studio 2005.
 For example, open fileadapter-vs2005.sln. - c.
 Build the solution.

-The adapter shared library, fileadapter.dll, will be copied to <installation directory for RTI Routing Service>/bin/<architecture>.
+The adapter shared library, fileadapter.dll, will be copied to <installation directory for Routing Service>/bin/<architecture>.

-From DDS to files:
+From Connext to files:

-- Run RTI Shapes Demo and RTI Routing Service as in the previous examples: a.
-Start RTI Shapes Demo on domain 0 (the default domain). - b.
-Start RTI Routing Service by entering the following in a command shell:
+- 2. Run Shapes Demo and Routing Service as in the previous examples: - a.
+Start Shapes Demo on domain 0 (the default domain).

+b.
+Start Routing Service by entering the following in a command shell:

 '''

-cd <installation directory for RTI Routing Service> scripts/rtiroutingservice \
+cd <installation directory for Routing Service>

+scripts/rtiroutingservice \

+-cfgFile example/shapes/file_bridge.xml -cfgName dds_to_file

 '''

-- -cfgFile example/shapes/file_bridge.xml -cfgName dds_to_file - 3.
-In RTI Shapes Demo, publish some Squares. - 4.
-Wait a few seconds and then stop RTI Routing Service by pressing Ctrl-c. - 5.
+- 3. In Shapes Demo, publish some Squares. - 4.
+Wait a few seconds and then stop Routing Service by pressing Ctrl-c. - 5.
 A file called MySquare.txt should have been created in the current directory.
 Open it with a text editor of your choice.
 It should contain several lines, each consisting of a list of <field>=<value> elements.
-Each line represents a sample (Square) published by RTI Shapes Demo and written by RTI Routing Service and the file adapter. - 6.
-On UNIX-based systems, you can see how new samples are appended to the file by running tail -f MySquare.txt without stopping RTI Routing Service. - 7.
+Each line represents a sample (Square) published by Shapes Demo and written by Routing Service and the file adapter. - 6.
+On UNIX-based systems, you can see how new samples are appended to the file by running tail -f MySquare.txt without stopping Routing Service. - 7.
 We have seen how an "output" adapter works.
 Open the configuration file and look for <routing_service name="dds_to_file"> to see the configuration we have just run.

-From a file to DDS
+From a file to Connext:

-- 8. In RTI Shapes Demo, delete the Square publisher and create a Square subscriber. - 9.
-Run RTI Routing Service as in the previous examples:
+- 8. In Shapes Demo, delete the Square publisher and create a Square subscriber. - 9.
+Run Routing Service as in the previous examples:

 '''

-cd <installation directory for RTI Routing Service>
+cd <installation directory for Routing Service>

 scripts/rtiroutingservice \

 -cfgFile example/shapes/file_bridge.xml -cfgName file_to_dds

 '''

-- 10. You should see squares being received by RTI Shapes Demo.
+- 10. You should see squares being received by Shapes Demo.
 These samples come from what we recorded before. - 11.
 You might have noticed than the rate at which the shape moves is much slower.
-This is the rate at which the file adapter is providing data to RTI Routing Service.
+This is the rate at which the file adapter is providing data to Routing Service.
 To change this rate, open example/shapes/file_bridge.xml and look for <route name="square_file"> within <routing service name="file_to_dds">.
 In the <property> tag change the property ReadPeriod from 1000 (milliseconds) to 100. - 12.
-Stop and start again RTI Routing Service as described in Step 9.
-The squares should be received and displayed about 10 times faster.
+Stop and start again Routing Service as described in Step 9.
+The squares should be received and displayed about 10 times faster. - 13.
+Other properties that you can configure in the file adapter are: FileName, MaxSample-Size, Loop and SamplesPerRead and, in the <output>, FileName, Flush and WriteMode.